roundcube/roundcube.github.com/_posts/2018-04-17-security-updates-1.2.8-1.1.11.md

 We strongly recommend to update all productive installations of Roundcube 1.2.x and 1.1.x respectively.
 Please do backup your data before updating!

+# UPDATE

+An unintended regression was added with the fix for the IMAP command injection vulnerability which [has also been fixed](/news/2018/04/19/updates-1.2.9-1.1.12-released) now.
+We therefore recommend to update to versions [1.2.9](https://github.com/roundcube/roundcubemail/releases/tag/1.2.9) and [1.1.11](https://github.com/roundcube/roundcubemail/releases/tag/1.1.12) right away.